MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsVoiceApplicationsPolicy.md

 ```

 ### -AllowCallQueueWelcomeGreetingChange
-This property allows supervisors and users to change the call queue's welcome greeting.
+This Parameter allows supervisors and users to change the call queue's welcome greeting.
 ```yaml
 Type: Boolean
 Parameter Sets: (All)